 - Verification on behalf of the contractor whether you are registered with HRMC

 - Determining the status of the subcontractor then register that subcontractor as required with HRMC

 - Preparation of self-assessment yearly of the tax return while calculating tax refundable if needed

-Every contractor that a subcontractor works for is responsible of determining whether the subcontractor was self-employed or employed to conduct each and every contract which they undertake.
+Every contractor that a subcontractor works for is responsible for determining whether the subcontractor was self-employed or employed to conduct each and every contract which they undertake.
 If they are an employee, the contractor then provides a PAYE-like scheme which is a case where National Insurance Contributions and tax gets deducted from payments made to the subcontractor.
-For self-employed, HRMC registers the subcontractor under CIS scheme then it will be set that payments are received under deduction.
-This therefore means that contractors will be required to deduct 20% for labour offered then forward it to HRMC.
+For self-employed, HRMC registers the subcontractor under the CIS scheme then it will be set that payments are received under deduction.
+This, therefore, means that contractors will be required to deduct 20% for labour offered then forward it to HRMC.